Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 • Computes associated with a protected branch cannot be deleted.

 • With additional configuration steps, you can apply IP Allow restrictions to protected branches only.
-The IP Allow feature is only available on Neon's Business plan.
+The IP Allow feature is available on the Neon Scale and Business plans.
+See below.

 The protected branches feature is available on all Neon paid plans.
 Typically, the protected branch status is given to a branch or branches that hold production data or sensitive data.
 For information about how to configure a protected branch, refer to our Protected branches guide.